-Rig and Spar Design and Engineering
+Rig and Spar Design

 -

-Sail: Rig and Spar Design and Engineering
+Rig and Spar Design

-Rig and Spar Design and Engineering
+Rig and Spar Design

-Engineering a new mainmast for the 102' (31 m) Canadian Navy sailing vessel HMCS Oriole: In the case of Oriole’s new mainmast, it was a replacement wooden spar, but we probably saved 100 pounds with a new aluminum masthead fitting.
+A new mainmast for the 102' (31 m) Canadian Navy sailing vessel HMCS Oriole: In the case of Oriole’s new mainmast, it was a replacement wooden spar, but we probably saved 100 pounds with a new aluminum masthead fitting.

 Changing the rig or even revising the existing rig can transform a boat into something new.
 In one case I re-designed the rig and deck hardware layout in a Kettenburg 41, changing her from a sloop to a cutter.
 In the owner’s view this made the boat far more manageable as when the wind increased they just rolled up the jib and proceeded under main and staysail.
 In other cases I have designed new, lighter rigs which make the boat faster and stiffer.